 Being the life of the party has never come with more responsibility.
-On top of being charged with entertaining others, if something goes wrong then you could be held responsible.
+On top of being in charge of entertaining others, if something goes wrong then you could be held responsible.
 For instance, someone dancing to the sweet rhythm of your music could trip on a piece of your equipment, like a cord or a mic stand.
-Or you could be working as a Santa Claus during the holidays and need insurance to be able to work.
+Or you could be working as a Santa Claus during the holidays and need insurance to be able to work in a mall, at a school, or at holiday parties.
+This is where entertainer insurance comes into play.

 Who is covered by Entertainers Insurance?

 Entertainers deal with many different types of parties and people.
-Of those they deal with, the venue owner is one of the most important.
-Venue owners or property managers typically require their vendors have insurance; while it doesn’t prevent them from being involved in a lawsuit, it can help if something were to go wrong.
+Of those they interact with, the venue owner is one of the most important.
+Venue owners or property managers typically require their vendors to have insurance and to be listed as an additional insured on the policy.
+While it doesn’t prevent them from being involved in a lawsuit, it can help if something were to go wrong.

 You don’t have to delve too deeply to find instances of serious accident or even death that have happened with or to professional magicians.
 Most accidents involving magicians occur to the magician or to the assistant during the trick.
 However, incidents involving an audience member do occur.
 The audience member can claim they’ve been hurt as a result of your performance.

-If you are a magician and go through a similar lawsuit then you would have to pay for everything out of pocket.
+If you are a magician and go through a similar lawsuit, then you would have to pay for everything out of pocket.
+Insurance Canopy’s Magicians Insurance is offered for 1–3 day events, or an annual policy, and can help cover the costs of legal fees, medical expenses, and claims costs.

 Being a Santa carries unique risks because the nature of the job involves working with small children who are more prone to accidents.
 It only takes one small child tripping on your boots and breaking their nose to begin the long, expensive ordeal of a lawsuit.
 Even if you aren’t found responsible for the damage done, you could still be taken to court.

 Depending on your contract with the venue where you work as a Santa, you might be renting out space.
 If this is the case, you could be held responsible if you damage the venue.
 Think of this, if you’re sitting in a big chair supplied by the venue and the chair breaks or if a camera light falls and starts a fire, you would most likely need insurance to cover you.
-Damage to premises rented to you coverage may cover damages up to $300,000 with Insurance Canopy’s Santa insurance.
+The coverage called Damage to Premises Rented to You may cover damages up to $300,000 with Insurance Canopy’s Santa Insurance.

 As someone who makes a living performing for other people, you could be held liable for things you might not even think about.
 It’s important to make sure all your bases are covered because a single lawsuit could put you out of business.
-With Insurance Canopy, you can get affordable event insurance online in minutes!
+With Insurance Canopy, you can get affordable entertainment insurance online in minutes.
+Contact our licensed insurance agents with any questions you may have.